 - Research the company beforehand.
 Visit the company website and look for recent news about the company in the oil and gas industry press.
 Understand their general position within the marketplace, any recent developments of note, or sensitive topics to avoid (i.e. lawsuits or negative press).
 Seek information about the company through your personal network. - 2.
 Gain an understanding of the position and how your qualifications are a good potential match.
-Have in mind appropriate examples of past work history. - 3.
+Have in mind appropriate examples of past work history.
+In a behavioral based interview, be prepared to recount examples using the STAR method: Situation, Task, Action, Result. - 3.
 Arrive on time and dress appropriately for the occasion.
-With few exceptions, this means a suit (men) or equivalent business formal attire (women). - 4.
+With few exceptions, this means a suit (men) or equivalent business formal attire (women).
+Your first interview may be a screening interview conducted remotely with video.
+Dress professionally, and ensure that you have a quiet location to conduct the video call with a non-distracting background. - 4.
 Bring extra copies of your CV to the interview and be prepared to address your previous experience as well as any employment gaps. - 5.
 Be prepared with intelligent questions about the position. - 6.
 Listen more than talk.
 Answer questions in detail, but resist the temptation to provide more information than the interviewer is seeking. - 7.
 When describing your suitability for the position, relate your achievements to the opportunity and the potential benefit to the client. - 8.
 Avoid negative remarks about past employers or other organizations. - 9.
-Have a good answer to questions like, "What was your biggest failure and how did you handle it?" - 10.Avoid discussions around salary expectations until you have an offer in hand.
-If the client asks for your salary range, a good response is, "I'm very interested in the position and I'm happy to consider your best offer." - 11.Be positive and enthusiastic about the opportunity.
-If you are interested, say so. - 12.
-Thank the people you interview with, and follow with a prompt thank you email.
+Have a good answer to questions like, "What was your biggest failure and how did you handle it?" - 10.
+Avoid discussions around salary expectations until you have an offer in hand.
+If the client asks for your salary range, a good response is, "I'm very interested in the position and I'm happy to consider your best offer." - 11.
+Be positive and enthusiastic about the opportunity.
+If interested, say so. - 12.
+Thank the people you interview with, and follow with a prompt thank you email or hand-written note.